PlutoLang/plutolang.github.io/docs/Runtime Environment/Socket.md

 #### Options
 - `alpn` — An array of protocol names to negotiate via ALPN.
 On success, the selected protocol is returned as a second value.
 - `early_data` — Data to send immediately after the TLS handshake begins.
 Client only.
+- `require_ecdhe` — Only offer ciphersuites with ECDHE forward-secrecy.
+Client only.
 #### Returns
 `true` on success and, if ALPN is used, the selected protocol.
 On failure, returns `false` and the socket is closed.
 If the socket is already using TLS, returns `nil`.
 #### Multitasking